Shona Dunlop MacTavish: Later life, death, and legacy

 Dunlop MacTavish suffered serious injury in a crash in 2012, but continued to teach dance after her recovery.
 She died in Dunedin on 18 June 2019 at the age of 99, and her funeral at Knox Church, Dunedin included dancers escorting her casket and improvised dance by members of the congregation.
-She was survived by her long time artistic collaborator and friend, Louise and her three children.
+She was survived by her long-time artistic collaborator and friend, Louise, and her three children.

-Her son, Dugald MacTavish, a geohydrologist, was awarded the Queen's Service Medal, for services to conservation and the environment, in the 2019 Queen's Birthday Honours.
+Dunlop MacTavish's son, Dugald MacTavish, a geohydrologist, was awarded the Queen's Service Medal, for services to conservation and the environment, in the 2019 Queen's Birthday Honours.
 Her daughter, Terry MacTavish, was appointed a Member of the New Zealand Order of Merit, for services to theatre and education, in the 2019 New Year Honours.
 Dunlop MacTavish's granddaughter, Jinty MacTavish, was elected to the Dunedin City Council in 2010 as a 25-year-old, the second-youngest person ever elected as a Dunedin councillor.

+In October 2025, an exhibition based on Dunlop MacTavish's life and career opened at Toitū Otago Settlers Museum in Dunedin.
+The exhibition features costumes and memorabilia, as well as a ballet barre for visitors to try, and is due to run for two years.